LoansBot/infra/README.md

   to raw sockets.
 Furthermore, going through rabbit mq allows for a large body of metrics (throughput, number in queue, etc) that would not otherwise be simple to get.
 - The S3 bucket.
-The entire front-end is stored on S3, hence when you visit `https://redditloans.com` the HTML, JS, and CSS response that you receive are being served directly from S3 without any server-side processing.
-  Beyond the front-end, S3 is also used for backups for the postgres database and log backups.
-Finally, the S3 bucket can be used as an alternative caching service for extremely large downloads (such as all loans before X).
+Backups are stored here, and large assets such as images or videos are served from here.

 ### Other Pre-Built Services